 Granite Recovery Centers

 The Granite Recovery Centers treatment program customizes the treatment option to everyone who comes to us for help.
 Our founders have been in the recovery process themselves, which is what brought them to want to share their vision and success with others.
 Our evidence-based treatment program is highly effective for helping you begin a life without methamphetamine.

 When you first enter treatment, doctors will evaluate you and place you in a medically supervised detox program where you will remain during your withdrawal.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 Following detox, you enter inpatient treatment where you will attend group therapy, individual counseling, and 12-step meetings.
 Other areas of the program involve meditation, exercise, and learning about nutrition for a healthier lifestyle

 Granite Recovery Centers works with each individual person to determine the amount of time they will need to remain in the inpatient program.
 If you still believe that you need help upon completing the inpatient program, you may consider a transfer to our intensive outpatient program.
 Once you have completed inpatient and/or outpatient treatment, you will have options to help you stay on your path of recovery.
 It is highly recommended that you stay in an aftercare program where you will continue to receive counseling.
 We also offer options for sober living so that you can continue to practice what you have learned among your peers.